-Data Governance Practice at Provectus:
+Data Governance Practice

 In an age when AI is increasingly impacting businesses, data is the currency that keeps everything up and running, much like electricity keeps our cities humming.
 Unfortunately, getting your organization’s data to power your business operations is not exactly a straightforward process.